Hands up who actively enjoys filling out web forms?

 It’s considered best practice by many to split longer forms over several pages (particularly in the case of the checkout process).
 If this is the path you’re going down, be sure to clearly show potential customers exactly how far they are in the process to avoid form abandonment.

-Many retailers, such as ASOS below, choose to do this visually with a diagram depicting progress through the checkout process (also note that each stage is clearly labeled with the information required).
+Many retailers choose to do this visually with a diagram depicting progress through the checkout process (also note that each stage is clearly labeled with the information required).

 For those plagued by spambots, CAPTCHA forms can be a great way of telling humans and machines apart.
 Trouble is, they also cause friction on forms and can have an impact on submission rates.
 In this instance, testing is key: test your forms with and without CAPTCHAS to judge the impact.